Grant-Archibald-MS/powerfuldev-testing/discussion/generative-ai.md

 # Exploring Generative AI with Power Apps Test Engine

 In our upcoming session, we will dive into the transformative capabilities of Generative AI within the Power Apps Test Engine.

 This discussion will highlight two key scenarios: using Generative AI to convert natural language into defined test steps and leveraging AI Builder prompts to create and measure the potential business value of low-code solutions against Objectives and Key Results (OKRs).

+Looking at the wider Generative AI landscape we also have the Co Pilot Studio Testing capabilities can further enhance test automation by integrating with the Power Apps Test Engine.
+This integration allows for more comprehensive and efficient testing processes, ensuring that all aspects of the application are thoroughly tested.

 ## The Power of Natural Language

 First, we'll explore the ability to convert natural language into test cases and test steps.
 Imagine describing a test scenario in plain English and having the AI translate it into actionable test steps.
 This makes the testing process more accessible to those without a deep technical background.
 Second, we'll discuss the ability to use natural language to help define and refine the value of the solution to be developed.
 By leveraging AI Builder prompts, users can input their business objectives and key results, and AI Builder can generate insights and recommendations on how to achieve these goals.

 ## Converting Natural Language to Test Steps